SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Proposed Method

 \subsection{Semantic-guided Multi-level Contrast}

-As mentioned earlier, we propose to leverage both temporal and semantic information to our proposed SMC module, where the former describes long-range temporal dependencies in long videos while the latter encodes high-level features at each action/frame.
-In the SMC module, inter- and intra-information variations are jointly learned to enhance the discriminative power of the temporal model.
+As mentioned earlier, we propose to leverage both temporal and semantic information to our proposed SMC scheme, where inter- and intra-information variations are jointly learned to enhance frame-wise representations.

 \textbf{Temporal and semantic information generation}.
-To encode the correlation between actions, we adopt the C2F-TCN \cite{singhania2022iterative} model to produce a multi-resolution representation (denoted as $\textbf{X}=\textbf{T}(\textbf{V})\in \mathbb{R}^{N\times T\times D}$, where $N$ is the minibatch size during training, $D$ represents the feature dimension of the generated representation) with temporal information used for unsupervised contrastive learning.
-In the meanwhile, we employ the multilayer perceptron (MLP) as a semantic feature extractor on the same input video features $\textbf{V}$ to generate a new representation (denoted as $\textbf{H}=\textbf{S}(\textbf{V})\in \mathbb{R}^{N\times T\times D}$) with high-level semantic information.
-A MLP offers simplicity and efficiency (we also tested other extractors, such as deeper MLPs and 1D CNNs, see Tab. \ref{tab:comparison_mlp}).
+To encode the correlation between actions, we adopt the C2F-TCN model to produce the multi-resolution representation and combine representations of different resolutions into a new representation using the same temporal up-sampling approach in \cite{singhania2022iterative}.
+Similar to \cite{singhania2022iterative}, the combined representation with temporal information is used for unsupervised contrastive learning, which is denoted as $\textbf{X}=\textbf{T}(\textbf{V})\in \mathbb{R}^{N\times T\times D}$, where $N$ is the mini-batch size during training and $D$ represents the feature dimension.

+In ICC, only temporal information is utilised to perform inter-frame contrastive learning.
+In contrast, we propose to incorporate semantic information alongside temporal information for cross-information contrast.
+This decision is motivated by the significance of semantic features in capturing action-specific details, a factor that has been proven to be effective in promoting temporal action segmentation \cite{zhang2024semantic2graph}.
+Different from extracting semantic features from action- or class-specific text information \cite{zhang2024semantic2graph}, we implicitly extract such features directly from the raw input features without the need for complex text encoding models.
+Specifically, we employ the multilayer perceptron (MLP) as a semantic feature extractor on the input video features $\textbf{V}$ to generate a new representation (denoted as $\textbf{H}=\textbf{S}(\textbf{V})\in \mathbb{R}^{N\times T\times D}$) with high-level semantic information.
+A MLP offers simplicity and efficiency (we also test other extractors, such as deeper MLPs and 1D CNNs, see Tab. \ref{tab:comparison_mlp}).
 The model $\textbf{S}$ can be formulated as: